digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/ha-in-the-cloud.rst

 HA in the Cloud
 ###############

-The HA deployment and horizontal scaling models already discussed are generic by design and focus on handling single component failures automatically and transparently.
-A cloud deployment, along with orchestration tools, adds additional HA capabilities and options for more complex failure modes.
+The HA deployment and horizontal scaling models already discussed are generic by design and focus on handling single-component failures automatically and transparently.
+Cloud deployment, along with orchestration tools, adds additional HA capabilities and options for more complex failure modes.

 The figure below shows a minimal, high-level, AWS-based HA solution.
 The active nodes are green and the passive nodes are gray.
 Different availability zones can house different instances of the components within a service to provide location resiliency.
 For example, if the active participant node in US-EAST-1 fails then the passive node in US-EAST-2 becomes the active node.